IV Therapy and Specialty Infusions at Home in SW Fort Worth/Burleson TX

 Can an infusion be done at home?

 Yes.
 A licensed registered nurse can administer many types of intravenous infusions in your home, including IV antibiotics, IVIG, biologics, hydration therapy, iron infusions, and TPN.
-The therapy must be prescribed by a physician, and the medication is typically dispensed through a specialty pharmacy.
-A skilled nurse administers the infusion and monitors you throughout the visit for any adverse reactions.
-In-home infusion is medically appropriate for many patients who have been receiving infusions at an infusion center or who are transitioning home from a hospital stay.
+The therapy must be prescribed by a physician, and the medication is dispensed through a specialty pharmacy.
+A skilled nurse administers the infusion and monitors you throughout the visit for adverse reactions.
+In-home infusion is medically appropriate for many patients transitioning home from a hospital stay or who have been receiving infusions at an infusion center.

-Insurance coverage for home infusion therapy depends on your specific plan, your diagnosis, and the type of infusion prescribed.
+Coverage for home infusion therapy depends on your specific plan, your diagnosis, and the type of infusion prescribed.
 Medicare Part B covers certain home infusion drugs and the associated skilled nursing visits.
 Medicare Advantage and commercial health plans vary widely.
-Many plans require prior authorization before home infusion services begin.
-Our team verifies your benefits before services start so you have a clear picture of your coverage.
+Many plans require prior authorization before services begin.
+Our team verifies your benefits before services start so you have a clear picture of coverage.
 Veterans may have coverage through VA Community Care or TRICARE.
 Long-term care insurance policies often cover skilled nursing services including infusion therapy.

 Can IV therapy help fibromyalgia?